 There are about 4 stops/shacks.
 The first isn’t really a stop but they ask for money anyway.
 You can get away without paying anything there.
 The second is the ‘Port Health’ stop.
 If you’re crossing for the first time (with your valid yellow card certificate), they’d ask for N1,500.
 We paid N1,000 for my sister.
 I didn’t have to pay.

 The next stop is where you ‘register your passport’ (LOL, even writing this is ridiculous!).
 Anyway, first-timers pay N500.
 I don’t think you can haggle your way out of paying this.
 After that is the ‘immigration office’.
 They asked for a total of N1,000 in the two rooms.
 We paid N500.
 And that was all for the Nigerian side.

 There are three stops.
 First is the main immigration office.
 PS: Don’t pay money to the guys outside the shack if you want to get your passport stamped.
 The price for first-timers is N2,000 and old-timers is N500.
 Next is the Port Health stop.
 Price for first-timers is N1,000.
 (I paid N500, my first time).
 Old-timers go for free.
 Last is a bike stop where first-timers pay another N500.

 Of course, you can escape all of this by taking a standard bus from Lagos.
 They manage all the border formalities on your behalf.

 We stayed at the Auberge de Grand Popo and it cost us N40,000 for two nights (including lunch for arrival day and breakfast for 2 days).
 Lunch on day 2 cost us N4,000.

 We didn’t get up to much in Grand Popo as we had money issues but we got an offer to tour some key places for N7,000.

 (Scroll down for an overview)

 Getting to Accra from Grand Popo: We took a motor taxi (bike) from our hotel to Hillacondji border for N1,400.
-After crossing the border, we shared a taxi to a stop in Lome and a motor taxi to Aflao border.
-Cost was N2,400.
+After crossing the border, we shared a taxi to a stop in Lome and a motor-taxi to Aflao border.
+The cost was N2,400.
 From Aflao border, we hopped on an STC bus into Accra for N4,000.